reframejs/reframe/docs/introduction.template.md

    That way, we manage to keep the glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
-   You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack).
+   You can change the stack of your app at anytime and remove/add a frontend, backend, or database/ORM.
-   It is easy to later remove/add a backend, frontend, or database/ORM to an existing app.
+   For example you can start with a frontend only (static site) and later add a Node.js server to it.

 Some benefits of that flexibility: